CS1300-2024/js-special-topics/README.md

 ## How to use this repository
 This repository will contain a collection of examples and exercises that you can use to learn and practice vanilla javascript.

-The final website (after the hour) will be in the solutions branch.
+The final website (after the hour) will be in the demo branch.